 Why was Stavros Karelis the perfect partner?

 He's the personification of function following fiction, method and madness, brains and good vibes.
-And this is only the beginning in terms of the OCC's relationship with MACHINE-A, fashion and material culture.
+And this is only the beginning in terms of the OCC's relationship with MACHINE-A. .
 The best thing about catalysts is that, in principle, they are only needed in tiny amounts and they can keep on working their magic over and over.

 Could you tell us a little about the current creative climate in Athens and the wider implications this may have for Greece?

-Athens is the new Athens -- an inspiring, interesting, surprising capital.
-Not beautiful in any rational sense, it's a vibrant urban jungle, not a theme-park, like all the cities I like.
-Large organisations, both Greek and international, small artistic platforms and collectives, public and private institutions, artists and cultural management professionals have all primed society to view reality and their desires through a new prism.
-This creative capital cannot be ignored.
-I, for one, truly believe that it will put positive pressure on decision makers to invest in Greece's real industry: culture.
+Athens is the new Athens — an inspiring, interesting, surprising capital.
+Not beautiful in any rational sense.
+It's a vibrant urban jungle, not a theme-park, like all the cities I like.
+Large organizations, both Greek and international, have all primed society to view reality and their desires through a new prism— this includes small artistic platforms and collectives, public and private institutions, and artists and cultural management professionals.
+Athens as a creative capital cannot be ignored.
+I, for one, truly believe that it will put positive pressure on decision makers to invest in Greece's real industry: Culture.

 At the OCC, we present more than 100 productions per season, but that's only part of what we do.
-We aim to support Greek artists, acting as a stepping stone for them on their way to achieving their aspirations, providing them with the necessary tools.
+We aim to support Greek artists, acting as a stepping stone for them on their way to achieving their aspirations and providing them with the necessary tools.
 We set out to serve as a point of connection between people and institutions.
-The Onassis Foundation, of which we form part, has also defined our mission: supporting talent and releasing potential.
+The Onassis Foundation, of which we form part of, has also defined our mission: supporting talent and releasing potential.